ssomers/Bron-Kerbosch/README.md

 ![Ver3 structure](doc/Ver3.svg)

-The first iteration is different from the nested iterations, because:
+THe only difference with Ver2 is the order of the first iteration
-- the order in which it visits vertices is the degeneracy order, not the GP order;
+- the order in which it visits vertices is the degeneracy order, not the arbitrary/G/GP/GPX/random order;
-- the set of candidates starts off being huge, but doesn't have to be represented at all because every visited vertex is a candidate until excluded.
+- the set of candidates starts off being huge, i.e., every reachable vertex, but that set doesn't have to be represented because every reachable vertex is a candidate until excluded.

+Because of that, we already write [the first iteration separately](python3/bron_kerbosch3_gp.py).
-Thus we can easily run 2 + N jobs in parallel:
+Thus an obvious way to parallelize is to run 2 + N tasks in parallel:
-- 1 stage of degeneracy ordering
+- 1 task generating the degeneracy order of the graph,
-- 1 stage with the first iteration
+- 1 task performing the first iteration in that order,
-- many stages of nested iterations
+- 1 or more tasks performing nested iterations.

-* **Ver3=GPs:** (C#, Java, Scala) using simple composition (async, stream, future)
+* **Ver3=GPs:** (C#, Java, Scala) using relatively simple composition (async, stream, future)
-* **Ver3=GPc:** (Rust, C++, Java) using something resembling channels
+* **Ver3=GPc:** (Rust, C++, Java) using something complex resembling channels
-* **Ver3=GP0:** (Go only) using channels and providing 1 goroutine for the recursive calls
+* **Ver3=GP0:** (Go only) using channels and providing 1 goroutine for the nested iterations
-* **Ver3=GP1:** (Go only) using channels and providing 4 goroutines for the recursive calls
+* **Ver3=GP1:** (Go only) using channels and providing 4 goroutines for the nested iterations
-* **Ver3=GP2:** (Go only) using channels and providing 16 goroutines for the recursive calls
+* **Ver3=GP2:** (Go only) using channels and providing 16 goroutines for the nested iterations
-* **Ver3=GPc:** (Go only) using channels and providing 64 goroutines for the recursive calls
+* **Ver3=GPc:** (Go only) using channels and providing 64 goroutines for the nested iterations
-* **Ver3=GP4:** (Go only) using channels and providing 256 goroutines for the recursive calls
+* **Ver3=GP4:** (Go only) using channels and providing 256 goroutines for the nested iterations

 ### Results
 * In Java, simpler multi-threading goes a long way, and more elaborate code shaves off a little more